China appoints former paramilitary chief as new commander of Hong Kong garrison - ExBulletin

+China appoints former paramilitary chief as new commander of Hong Kong garrison

-SHANGHAI, Jan.
-10 (Reuters) – China has appointed former paramilitary chief Peng Jingtang as the new commander of the People’s Liberation Army (PLA) garrison in Hong Kong, state broadcaster CCTV reported on Sunday, citing the spokesperson for the PLA.
+SHANGHAI (REUTERS) – China has appointed former paramilitary leader Mr. Peng Jingtang as the new commander of the People’s Liberation Army (PLA) garrison in Hong Kong, state broadcaster CCTV reported on Sunday (January 9th). quoting the spokesperson for the PLA. .

+The PLA maintains a garrison in Hong Kong, but its activities are largely discreet.

+Under the mini-constitution of world financial centers, the Basic Law, defense and foreign affairs are handled by the leaders of the Communist Party in Beijing.

-CCTV also quoted Peng as saying that he would work in his new appointment with all members of the garrison to follow the leadership of the ruling Communist Party and Xi, and steadfastly defend national sovereignty and security interests.
+CCTV also quoted Mr. Peng as saying that he would work, in his new appointment, with all members of the garrison to follow the leadership of the ruling Communist Party and Mr. Xi, and steadfastly defend national sovereignty and the interests of security.

 Hong Kong returned to Chinese rule in 1997 with the promise that many individual rights would be protected.